moleculerjs/site/source/docs/moleculer-web.md

 * `req.$alias` is pointed to the alias definition.
 * `req.$endpoint` is pointed to the resolved action endpoint.
 It contains action and nodeID.

-E.g.: if you would like to access to broker, use `req.$service.broker` path.
+E.g., if you would like to access the broker, use `req.$service.broker` path.
 {% endnote %}

 ### Mapping policy